Mazhar Khaleqi: Biography

-Mazhar continued with music in exile and gave his oppressed nation hope and happiness in the hardest of times, when the Iraqi regime started to commit genocide on the Kurds.
+Mazhar continued with music in exile and gave his oppressed nation hope and happiness in the hardest of times when the Iraqi regime started to commit genocide against the Kurds.

 Kurdish identity

-In reply to a question on how the Kurds can achieve their cultural and political rights within the four countries with a Kurdish population — Iran, Iraq, Syria and Turkey — Khaliqi said, “Given globalization, it is inevitable that there would be compromises.
-I do not mean in political terms, but in art and culture.
+In reply to a question on how the Kurds can achieve their cultural and political rights within the four countries with a Kurdish population — Iran, Iraq, Syria and Turkey — Khaliqi said, “Given globalization, it is inevitable that there will be compromises.
+I do not mean in political terms but in art and culture.
 We should not let our traditions fade away in the globalized world.
 On the contrary, we should use globalization and technology to take our music and our culture beyond the Middle East.”